Simone2408/yolov12n-thermal-video-detector/README.md

 - Automatically load the model
 - Upload your own thermal video
 - Run inference with GPU acceleration
-- View the result directly in your browser
+- View the output result

 ---